Senior Spotlight: Rockingham County High School

 With his talents, integrity, and work ethic, RCHS 2020 graduate Maurice Tinsley will surely soar.

-Mr. Tinsley is an accomplished track athlete and musician, but his real passion is in the automotive industry
+Maurice is an accomplished track athlete and musician, but his real passion is in the automotive industry.

 Maurice has participated in track since the seventh grade.